conan-io/docs/mastering/logging.rst

 In the traces we can see:

 1. A command ``install`` execution.
-2. A rest api call to get some ``download_urls``.
+2. A REST API call to get some ``download_urls``.
 3. Three files downloaded (corresponding to the previously retrieved urls).
 4. ``DOWNLOADED_RECIPE`` tells us that the recipe retrieving is finished.
 We can see that the whole retrieve process took 2.4 seconds.
-5. conan client has computed the needed binary package SHA and now will get it.
-So will request and download the package ``package_id`` file to perform some checks like outdated binaries.
+5. Conan client has computed the SHA for the needed binary package and will now retrieve it.
+So it will request and download the package ``package_id`` file to perform some checks like outdated binaries.
-6. Another rest api call to get some more ``download_urls``, for the package files and download them.
+6. Another REST API call to get some more ``download_urls``, for the package files and download them.
 7. Finally we get a ``DOWNLOADED_PACKAGE`` telling us that the package has been downloaded.
-It took 1.3 seconds.
+The download took 1.3 seconds.

 If we execute conan install again: